muratk3n/thirdwave/en/README.md

 ```

 Storing today's energy consumption for one day requires over twice the
 amount of available lithium in the world.
-This route is dead.
-The tech
+Sadly for its rabid
-has no future.
+following, this route is dead..
+The tech has no future.

 ---